LibrariesHacked/librarieshacked.github.io/_posts/2019-04-07-open-data-for-managers.md

 ## 1. It's not about transparency

 'Open and transparent government' is a good thing.
 But it puts the focus on revealing/stopping bad practice.
 Showing up dodgy dealing, or mistakes.
 Many of the datasets that councils are legally obliged to release are linked to this, such as expenditure over £500.
-Most of the library data that people want to get at is harmless for services to release, pretty uncontentious, but immensely interesting.
+Most library data is harmless for services to release, pretty uncontentious, but immensely interesting.

 So avoid the use of the T word.